Luos-io/Documentation/docs/tools/monitoring.md

 6. Verbose mode
 7. Assert messages occupation

 The Inspector and the pipe are two separate services, they can be put on the same node or on separate node.
-However, if they are put on the same node, they charge the network with additional messages, so there is a possibility that it can have an impact on the normal behavior of the other services.
+However, if they are put on a different node, they charge the network with additional messages, so there is a possibility that it can have an impact on the normal behavior of the other services.

 :::note